aranzaxd666/Auto-Backpork/README.md

 This is a project that allow you to downgrade, fake signed and add fakelib to you'r ps5 games easily.

 ### Why using this ?
-This project work using directories, simply put a input directory (decrypted game files), and a ouput directory, everything else is done automaticlly.
+This project work using directories, simply put a input directory and a ouput directory, everything else is done automaticlly.

 ### Where can i find the decrypted games files and the fakelib files ?
 For legals reasons (and because i don't want my github account banned lol) i can't help with that here.